Norma Palmero (PhD thesis in collaboration with Ramón Castañeda)

 Victor Herrera Canales (undergrad social service), performed a study trying to push the resolution limite of videomicroscopy down to nanometer scale.

 Jaime Albarrán (undergrad social service), studied the 2D structures formed by the aggregation of monomer particles induced by the depletion effect.
-When polymer or small particles are added to a colloidal suspension, the modification of the osmotic pressure as the depletant is unable to fit between two colloidal particles, induces an attractive force on the particle, giving aggregation.
-Aggregation also increases the gravitational effect on the particles, and thus form a structure in the glass plate below.
-Jaime expored different physical parameters in order to correlate them with the structure formed.
+When polymer or small particles are added to a colloidal suspension, the modification of the osmotic pressure, as the depletant is unable to fit between two colloidal particles, induces an attractive force on the particle, giving aggregation.
+Aggregation also increases the gravitational effect on the particles and thus forms a structure in the glass plate below.
+Jaime explored different physical parameters in order to correlate them with the structure formed.

-Alan García and Emilio Villa explored the random walker simulation in order to simulate several situations or colloidal science interest: confinement due to optical tweezers, unidirectional external fields, harmonic and brownian cages.
+Alan García and Emilio Villa explored the random walker simulation to simulate several situations of colloidal science interest: confinement due to optical tweezers, unidirectional external fields, and harmonic and Brownian cages.

 Doriana Dorta (University of Panama), Hector Contreras (UASLP), Karim Romero (UASLP), Summer research program 2018.
 Doriana, Hector and Karim studied the behavior of individual cells (red blood cells) under deformation using Holographic Optical Tweezers.
 This project was done in collaboration with Beatriz Morales and Francisco Perez, Engineering school, UASLP.